bassmanitram/faust-stratus/README.md

 * Design and test your pipeline in the [Faust IDE](https://faustide.grame.fr/)
   * Represent Stratus knobs using `vslider` and/or `hslider`
+  * Represent Stratus switches using either `checkbox`, or `nvalue` with a minimum value of 0, a maximum value of 1 or 2, and a step value of 1.
-  * ORDER your sliders by using a label with the syntax `[idx]MySlider` where idx is a non-negative integer.
+  * ORDER your sliders and switches by using a label with the syntax `[idx]MySlider` where idx is a non-negative integer.
 The actual label does not affect what your kob is called in the Stratus app is called.
 	  Stratus knobs themselves are numbered left-to-right, top-to-bottom.
-  * Stratus switches are not yet supported.
 * Export the `.dsp` code from the IDE to a local file

 So you now have the DSP file on your local computer.
 Since you have installed the SDK on the Stratus,